Jomonsugi/Union_Lodge_Cocktail_Ingredients/cocktail_ingredients.md

 dimple and d3, I think the chart is interesting, informative, and fun to play with.

 The goal of the chart is to give the viewer an understanding and comparison of the types of the liquid ingredients used in the menu cocktails at Union Lodge #1.
-You can easily see what is used most, what is used in small quanity, and what is not used at all in cocktails featured on the menu.
 Past that I wanted more information available through the visualization and through feedback, I found out others did as well.
 The interactive features served this purpose.
 The tooltips offer more information for those who want it.

 I made a few edits to the visualization based on feedback that I received from others: